ansible-network/cli_rm_builder/docs/rm_dev_guide.md

 If there is a _list of items_ in the generated facts, it is suggested to sort them before they are rendered, in order to to get consistent output across different Python versions.
 This also helps with assertions while working on Unit or Integration Tests.

-## PHASE - 2 THE CONFIG / MERGED and other STATEs
+## PHASE - 2 THE CONFIG: MERGED and other STATEs

 Let’s talk about the different [states](https://docs.ansible.com/ansible/latest/network/user_guide/network_resource_modules.html#network-resource-module-states)!